Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_sub_panel.md

 ### AVTR Tape Timer

-The cassette can record up to 20 minutes of footage, indicated in the small display labelled MINUTES.
+The cassette can record up to 20 minutes of footage, indicated in the small display (5) labelled MINUTES.

 ### EOT Light

-Once the end of the tape has been reached, the EOT light illuminates and the tape must be unthreaded before it can record again.
+Once the end of the tape has been reached, the EOT light (4 lower half) illuminates and the tape must be unthreaded before it can record again.

 ### RCD Light

-Lit to indicate the AVTR system currently recording.
+Lit (4 upper half) to indicate the AVTR system currently recording.

 ## Emergency Landing Gear Handle